sezanzeb/alsa-control/README.md

     <img src="data/notifications.png"/>
 </p>

-Running pulseaudio at the same time causes problems at least for me.
+Running pulseaudio at the same time may cause problems.
+Keyboard shortcuts may break if you have the xfce pulseaudio plugin active.

 ## Features